GreatFruitOmsk/pyqtdeploy-mirror/doc/pyqtdeploy.rst

     .. note::
         If you wish to allow the importing of external extension modules then you will also need to ensure that Python has been built with this enabled.
-See the :option:`--enable-dynamic-loading` option of the :option:`configure` action.

 **Target Python version**
     is used to specify version of Python that you are targetting.

 **Target PyQt version**
     is used to specify that the application is either a PyQt4 or a PyQt5 application.
+This is ignored if the application doesn't use PyQt.

 **Use console (Windows)**
     is checked if the application should use a console.
 Specifically it adds